 Lecture Time and Place:

 There are no make-up exams available, unless coordinated with your instructor 1 week in advance of the midterm or 1 month in advance of the final.
-Students must attend the final exam for the section in which they are enrolled.
+Students must attend the exams for the section in which they are enrolled.
+Contact the instructor in advance if other arrangements need to be made.

-Java SE8 for Programmers, 3rd edition, by Paul Deitel and Harvey Deitel
+Java 9 for Programmers, by Paul Deitel and Harvey Deitel

 CS 2123/2121 Data Structures